Minnesota State Fair Attractions

 - Space Tower: If you seek a higher vantage point than those provided by the Skyride and Skyglider, the 340-foot Space Tower will take you up into the clouds for amazing views of the fairgrounds and beyond.

 - Grandstand Concerts: Some of music’s biggest names have been known to rock the open-air Grandstand stage each summer.
-2018’s headliners include Niall Horan, Sugarland, The Beach Boys and Old Dominion.
+2019’s headliners include Hootie and the Blowfish, Dierks Bentley and Hall and Oates.
 Check out the full list of Grandstand performances.

 - Free Music: You can also catch over 100 local and national acts for free at various stages throughout the fairgrounds.